Baked Alaska – A very old-fashioned dessert. Cold ice cream on top of pound cake, covered with warm meringue.

 Cover the cake slices with ice cream.
-Place them in the freezer while you prepare the meringue.
+Place these in the freezer while you prepare the meringue.

-Beat the egg whites at high speed until they form a stiff, but not dry, meringue.
-Add the sugar near the end of the mixing time.
+Beat the room temperature egg whites at high speed until they form a stiff, but not dry, meringue.
+Add the sugar near the end of the beating time.

 This is after 7 minutes in my oven.
-After about 5 minutes, start watching carefully and if you begin to see a little melted ice cream starting to flow out, take them out immediately.
+At about the 5 minute mark, start watching carefully and if you begin to see a little melted ice cream starting to flow out, take them out immediately.
 Remove from the pan with a spatula and serve immediately.

 Put on an old Beatles album and enjoy!